-Figure 3-10.
+Figure 3-12.
 MORIS user interface showing MXUI on the left and the MDV on the right.
 Mechanisms are moved by clicking on the icons at the bottom of GXUI and then selecting positions from a pull-down menu.
 However, the SpeX Lamp/Mirror and SpeX Dichroic can only be moved from Bigdog or Guidedog.

 Table 9.
-MORIS filter wheel
+Dichroic turret